amrutprabhu/amrutprabhu.github.io/data/blog/2022/springboot-testing-masterclass-course-review.md

 applaud-link: 2021/spring-boot-stream-kafka.json
 date: '2022-09-15'
 draft: false
-summary: 'This article is about my thoughts of using the Spring Boot Testing Masterclass course from rieckpil.de'
+summary: 'This article is about my thoughts on using the Spring Boot Testing Masterclass course from rieckpil.de'
 imageUrl: /static/images/2022/spring-boot-testing-masterclass/cover.png
 actualUrl: 'auto-generated'
 customUrl: 'auto-generated'